yuanshi1/yuanshi1.github.io/_pages/about.md

   - /about.html
 ---

+I am a tenure-track Assistant Professor at University of Cambridge.
+I am a member of the Operations and Technology Management subject group at Cambridge Judge Business School, which uses interdisciplinary, practice-based research to address a wide range of management challenges.

+My research interests lie in sustainable and socially responsible operations.
+My work focuses on how incentives, information, and technology can improve decision-making and outcomes in resource-constrained settings.
+I study problems in global food supply chains and other socially important operational settings, combining mathematical modelling, data analytics, and field experiments.
+Through close collaborations with organisations in emerging markets, I aim to develop interventions that are both analytically rigorous and practically implementable.

-I am a fifth-year PhD student at MIT Operations Research Center advised by Prof. [Karen Zheng](https://mitmgmtfaculty.mit.edu/yanchong/) and previously by Prof. [Joann de Zegher](https://mitsloan.mit.edu/staff/directory/joann-de-zegher).
+I received my PhD in Operations Research from MIT in 2026, where I was advised by Prof. [Karen Zheng](https://mitmgmtfaculty.mit.edu/yanchong/).

-My work brings together theory, analytics, and fieldwork to tackle complex challenges for social good.
-I believe in choosing the right tool for the problem: depending on the context, I build theoretical models, develop data-driven decision tools, or run experiments in the field.
-At the core, I’m passionate about understanding real-world decision-making and designing scalable solutions that drive meaningful impact.
-Current projects include (i) improving livelihoods and sustainability in smallholder supply chains, and (ii) optimizing nonprofit operations.

 Prior to MIT, I worked as a financial derivative structurer at Morgan Stanley in London.
 I received my Bachelor's degree in Natural Sciences (Physics) from University of Cambridge and my Master's degree in Management Science and Engineering from Stanford University.
-Originally from Hangzhou, China, I spent much of my teenage years in Singapore.
+I grew up in China and Singapore.

-**<span style="color: #008080;">✨I'm joining Cambridge Judge Business School as a tenure-track Assistant Professor in Operations and Technology Management in Fall 2026!</span>**

 <a href="/files/Yuan_CV_US.pdf" target="_blank" style="
   display: inline-block;